rancher/docs/content/rancher/v2.x/en/installation/ha-server-install-external-lb/_index.md

 3. Save the file and close it.

-## 9. Backup Your RKE Config File
+## 9. Back Up Your RKE Config File

 After you close your RKE config file, `rancher-cluster.yml`, back it up to a secure location.
 You can use this file again when it's time to upgrade Rancher.

 ## 10. Run RKE

-All configuration is in place to run RKE.
-You can do this by running the `rke up` command and using the `--config` parameter to point to your config file.
+With all configuration in place, use RKE to launch Rancher.
+You can complete this action by running the `rke up` command and using the `--config` parameter to point toward your config file.

 1. From your workstation, make sure `rancher-cluster.yml` and the downloaded `rke` binary are in the same directory.